 If a website has a lot of visitors, then it pays off enormously to keep it as lean as possible.
-Because even a minor optimisation adds up this way.
+Because even a minor optimization adds up this way.

-Which optimisations for which languages or formats have the greatest influence?
+Which optimizations for which languages or formats have the greatest influence?

 For this reason, the biggest lever is probably to optimise your website to provide lower resolution images and videos.

 Mailchimp for WordPress saves about 59 tonnes of CO2 per month.
 How do you arrive at this figure?

 Since the plugin is activated on about two million websites, this saves about 40 GB of data transfer if each website has exactly one visitor.
 If you now multiply this by an estimated average of 10,000 monthly visitors per website, you arrive at a saving of about 400,000 GB per month.

 Assuming 0.5 kWh per GB of data transmission and 295 grams of CO2 per kWh of energy, this means that the reduction of 20 kB saves a total of approx. 0.5 * 0.295 * 400,000 = 59,000 kg of CO2 per month.

 I make a lot of assumptions here about the number of monthly visitors per website, how well devices cache files and what networks are used.
 However, my main intention was not to give an exact figure.
 But to show how efficient it can be to think about CO2 savings in our work as well.
 And not only in other areas of life.